 Housing costs in Grand Terrace are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Grand Terrace is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grand Terrace is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Grand Terrace who work in office and administrative support (17.16%), sales jobs (12.32%), and healthcare (8.50%).
+Unlike some cities, Grand Terrace isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grand Terrace are a mix of both white- and blue-collar jobs.
+Overall, Grand Terrace is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Grand Terrace who work in office and administrative support (16.44%), sales jobs (12.22%), and healthcare (10.04%).

 Also of interest is that Grand Terrace has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Grand Terrace who are college-educated is somewhat higher than the average US community of 21.84%: 25.98% of adults in Grand Terrace have at least a bachelor's degree.
+The overall education level of Grand Terrace is somewhat higher than in the average US city of 21.84%: 28.97% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Grand Terrace is English.
 Other important languages spoken here include Spanish and Arabic.